Sathyanath42/Robot_manipulator_simulation/README.md

 # Vention_task
-A record of the work done to accomplish the given task: A pick and place robot manipulator simulation
+A pick and place robot manipulator simulation

 *****
 SETUP